pcal43/fastback/docs/faq.md

 For this reason, most people think that "git is bad for binary files."
 But with careful handling, git can actually be used to store just about anything.

-*Details: FastBack tries to minimize compression and repacking in the git repo.
+*Technical detail: FastBack tries to minimize compression and repacking in the git repo.
 It also stores each backup snapshot in an orphan branch so that unused blobs can be garbage collected when snapshots are pruned.*